prototypo/persistenturls/src/README.txt

 Installing and Running a PURL Server
 ------------------------------------

+Welcome.
+This document explains how to install and run a Persistent URL (PURL) server.
+See http://purlz.org for community information.

-0) This write up assumes that you have NetKernel 3.3 installed somewhere.
+0) Install NetKernel 3.3 somewhere.
 We will refer to the NetKernel installation directory as $NETKERNEL_INSTALLATION_DIRECTORY.
 At the time of this writing, we are using http://www.1060.org/upload/beta/1060-NetKernel-SE-DK3.3-Beta-1.jar

 1) Next do an svn checkout if you haven't done one already: